bennoloeffler/grooob/README.md

     - data
     - data-details

-- create subdirs for moduls
+- ok: create subdirs for moduls
 - switch to single project window
 - save data model to localstorage as basis for load and project window
 - show "second window" with
     - load details
     - project details
-- :view/cross-visible does not work in safari
+- bug :view/cross-visible does not work in safari

 ## Features / Releases

 V0.1.0

-- remove size from db
-- remove offest-cw and pr
 - read ONE data file
     - Projekt-Start-End-Abt-Kapa.txt
     - project-start-end-dep-capa.txt